joaoefmota/joaoefmota/README.md

 <!-- About me section -->
 <h2>:see_no_evil: About Me:</h2>

-🔭 My name is João, a Junior Full Stack Developer that have always been around technology since a young age.
+🔭 My name is João, a Web Developer that have always been around technology since a young age.

 :star: As a multilingual professional myself, I firmly believe that a flexible profile would be a great asset.
 It's more than just an idea, as it has been my way of life so far.
 A multimedia professional with a basis in communication, that understands coding, is a "full-stack" professional capable of understanding and/or producing quality projects from an embryonic status to a finalized version.
 I'm super motivated to keep on absorving new concepts, engaged in a teamwork environment with my awesome peers!